Klaudio-Peqini/geophys_mfdfa/README.md

 # How to run the analysis Python file in the main branch?

-The Python script in the main branch constructs the multifractal spectrum for three case:
+The Python script in the main branch constructs the multifractal spectrum, as well as calculates other quantities, for multiple cases:
-- Counts for M > 4 (the whole catalogue)
-- Energy for M > 4 (the whole catalogue)
-- M > 5 earthquakes

 1) Counts per day
 ```